JieTrancender/go-nsq/UPGRADING.md

 #### Misc.

-Un-exported `NewDeadlineTransport` and `ApiRequest`, which never should have been exported in the first place.
+Un-exported `ApiRequest`, which never should have been exported in the first place.

 `nsq.Message` serialization switched away from `binary.{Read,Write}` for performance and